 Learn how to combine strumming and single note picking, not only for our arrangement of Green Day’s “Good Riddance (Time of Your Life)” but for any song you play.

-Beginners aren't the only ones who sometimes have trouble figuring out guitar strumming and rhythm patterns.
-When you're just starting out on guitar it can seem like your hands have a mind of their own.
+When you’re just starting out on guitar it can seem like your hands have a mind of their own.
 Maybe even two minds, since you have two hands.
-These lessons and podcasts aim to simplify the whole issue surrounding guitar strumming patterns.
+Take heart that beginners aren’t the only ones who sometimes have trouble with strumming patterns.
+These lessons and podcasts help simplify the question of rhythm patterns.

 Learn to add percussive strumming to your rhythm playing.
 David walks you through the basic technique, step by step, with audio examples.